This post may contain affiliate links.

 Bleached all-purpose flour is the go-to for a great balance between chewy and crisp, but you can use other types of flour.

 If you use bread flour, expect a more dense, chewy bar.
-You can also use cake flour, but you'll want to omit half of the baking powder and the bars might turn out lighter and more cakey.
+You can also use cake flour, but you'll want to omit half of the baking soda and the bars might turn out lighter and more cakey.

 Chocolate chip cookie bars can be made up to 3 days in advance, or up to 3 months if cut and frozen.